bluesky66-dev/kibana/x-pack/plugins/alerts/README.md

 ## Role Based Access-Control
 Once you have registered your AlertType, you need to grant your users privileges to use it.
-When registering a feature in Kibana you can specify multiple types of privileges which are granted to users when they're assigned certain roles.
+When registering a feature in HyperSec Kibana you can specify multiple types of privileges which are granted to users when they're assigned certain roles.

 Assuming your feature introduces its own AlertTypes, you'll want to control which roles have all/read privileges for these AlertTypes when they're inside the feature.
 In addition, when users are inside your feature you might want to grant them access to AlertTypes from other features, such as built-in AlertTypes or AlertTypes provided by other features.